Suggest a Songfact / Artistfact

 This is a very personal song written by Sting.
-He had recently separated from his first wife and was not getting along with the other 2 members of the band.
+He had recently separated from his first wife, actress Frances Tomelty, and was not getting along with the other two members of the band.

-Sting wrote this in Jamaica at the house where Ian Flemming wrote the James Bond books.
+Sting wrote this in Jamaica at the house where Ian Fleming wrote the James Bond books.

 Sting: "I conjured up symbols of pain and related them to my soul.
 A black spot on the sun struck me as being a very painful image."

 He recalled the specific incident and how future wife Trudie Styler inspired the song's title in Lyrics By Sting: "I was sitting moping under a tree in the garden, and as the sun was sinking toward the western horizon, I noticed that there was a lot of sunspot activity.